-- Article 423-5 Even if the obligee exercises the subrogor's right, the obligor is not precluded from independently collecting or otherwise disposing of the subrogor's right.
-In such a case, the other party is not precluded from performing the obligation to the obligor with respect to the subrogor's right. - (Notice of Suit to Be Given by Obligee That Has Filed Action Concerning Exercise of Subrogor's Right) - Article 423-6 If the obligee files an action concerning the exercise of the subrogor's right, the obligee must give a notice of suit to the obligor without delay.
+Article 423-5 Even if the obligee exercises the subrogor's right, the obligor is not precluded from independently collecting or otherwise disposing of the subrogor's right.
+In such a case, the other party is not precluded from performing the obligation to the obligor with respect to the subrogor's right.

+(Notice of Suit to Be Given by Obligee That Has Filed Action Concerning Exercise of Subrogor's Right)

-(Obligee's Right of Subrogation to Preserve the Right to Request Registration) Article 423-7 A person that has acquired by assignment from another person a property for which the acquisition or loss of rights and the change to rights cannot be duly asserted against a third party unless registered may exercise the assignor's right to request a third party to complete the registration procedure if the assignor does not exercise that right.
+- Article 423-6 If the obligee files an action concerning the exercise of the subrogor's right, the obligee must give a notice of suit to the obligor without delay. - (Obligee's Right of Subrogation to Preserve the Right to Request Registration) Article 423-7 A person that has acquired by assignment from another person a property for which the acquisition or loss of rights and the change to rights cannot be duly asserted against a third party unless registered may exercise the assignor's right to request a third party to complete the registration procedure if the assignor does not exercise that right.
 In such a case, the provisions of the preceding three Articles apply mutatis mutandis.

-Subsection 3 Obligee's Right to Demand Rescission of Fraudulent Act Division 1 Requirements for Obligee's Right to Demand Rescission of Fraudulent Act
+Subsection 3 Right to Demand Revocation of Fraudulent Act Division 1 Requirements for Right to Demand Revocation of Fraudulent Act

-(Obligee's Demand for Rescission of Fraudulent Act)
+(Demand for Revocation of Fraudulent Act)

-- Article 424 (1) An obligee may demand the court to rescind an act which the obligor commits knowing that it will prejudice the obligee; provided, however, that this does not apply if a person that benefits from that act (hereinafter referred to as the "beneficiary" in this Subsection) does not know, at the time of the act, that the obligee will be prejudiced. - (2) The provisions of the preceding paragraph do not apply to an act with a subject matter other than property rights. - (3) The obligee may make the demand under the provisions of paragraph (1) (hereinafter referred to as "demand for rescission of fraudulent act") only if the obligee's claim has arisen from a cause that existed before the act prescribed in paragraph (1). - (4) The obligee may not make demand for rescission of fraudulent act if the obligee's claim is not enforceable by compulsory execution.
+Article 424 (1) An obligee may demand the court to revoke an act which the obligor commits knowing that it will prejudice the obligee; provided, however, that this does not apply if a person that benefits from that act (referred to as the "beneficiary" in this Subsection below) does not know, at the time of the act, that the obligee will be prejudiced.

+- (2) The provisions of the preceding paragraph do not apply to an act with a subject other than property rights. - (3) The obligee may make the demand under the provisions of paragraph (1) (referred to as "demand for revocation of fraudulent act" below) only if the obligee's claim has arisen from a cause that existed before the act prescribed in paragraph (1). - (4) The obligee may not make demand for revocation of fraudulent act if the obligee's claim is not enforceable by judicial enforcement.